vicentehelano/ufcaTeX/README.md

 The development of this class follows the Comprehensive TeX Archive Network (CTAN) standards.
 It is basically composed by an installation file ('ufca.ins') and the main source file ('ufca.dtx').
 The full sources contain:

+  1. README.md: describe the UFCATeX package.
   1. LICENSE.md: full text of the GNU General Policy License version 3.
+  5. ufca.dtx: main source file; contains the documentation, a sample thesis and a Makeindex style.
   2. Makefile: used to extract the ufca class and build the documentation and a sample thesis.
-  3. README.md: describe the UFCATeX package.
-  5. ufca.dtx: main source file; contains the documentation, a sample thesis and a Makeindex style.
   7. ufca.ins: used to strip out the ufca document class from `ufca.dtx'.
   8. ufca-logo.[eps,pdf]: images included in the front cover.
   9. template (directory): a working template to start with.